Centerpin Fishing For Salmon: Guide Tips and Tricks

 Knowing how to time the runs can make a huge difference.

 Knowing this will allow me as a guide to be on the right river on the right day.
-I can fish a quick clearing river one day and catch a ton of fish and then 2 days later be on another river that has just cleared and hammer them.
+I can fish a quick clearing river one day and catch a ton of fish and then two days later be on another river that has just cleared and hammer them.

 I record what color and clarity the river is based on the levels shown on the charts.
 I discuss all of this on my page How To Catch Salmon In A River: Guides Explain Methods And More….